-Egyptian fintech startup MerQ has received US$800,000 in seed funding to further develop its products, notably Sally, a Facebook-based chatbot that introduces users to all credit card systems within the country.
+Egyptian fintech startup MerQ has received an undisclosed amount of seed funding to further develop its products, notably Sally, a Facebook-based chatbot that introduces users to all credit card systems within the country.

 Founded by Dr Waleed Ghalwash, MerQ aims to cover various topics in financial literacy in banking and non-banking services, delivering true financial inclusion by helping Egyptians to make financial decisions using artificial intelligence (AI).

 Its first product is Sally, which provides users with comprehensive information to assist them when deciding between the different credit card options available across various banks through its AI-enabled chatbot offered through Facebook messenger.